Skip to content

 // salary: annual salary

-// retrieve the information needed to connect to the tax server from urlImpots
+// remove from urlImpots the info needed to connect to the tax server

 if(path.equals("")) path="/";